LiberalLion/android-debloat/README.md

 Forked from [https://gitlab.com/W1nst0n/universal-android-debloater](https://gitlab.com/W1nst0n/universal-android-debloater)

 **DISCLAIMER**: Use this script at your own risk.
-I am not responsible for anything that could happen to your phone.
+I am not responsible if your phone explodes or your alarm doesn't work and you wake up late.

 ## Summary
 I try to maintain a universal tool which removes bloatwares on any Android phones by using ADB.